2019’s top Russia-related books ‘Meduza’ has your reading list for the next 10,000 years

 Andrei Egunov-Nikolev, Beyond Tula: A Soviet Pastoral.
 Translated by Ainsley Morse.
 Academic Studies Press, May 2019.

-Published by an official Soviet press in 1931 but quickly removed from circulation, this is a lighthearted satire of the early USSR’s rural industrialization efforts.
-Written by a classics scholar gone rogue, this book promises a burlesque-like take on early Soviet history.
+Published by an official Soviet press in 1931 but quickly removed from circulation, this is a lighthearted satire of the USSR’s often tragic attempts at rural industrialization.
+Written by a classics scholar gone rogue, Beyond Tula promises a campy, burlesque-like take on early Soviet history.

 Writers have found themselves somewhere between the Russian- and English-speaking worlds for more than a century, but late and post-Soviet immigration to North America has turned this category into a widely recognized genre.
 The books that will emerge from it this year seem to be particularly powerful: in this section, both new and experienced writers weave their personal experiences crossing languages and borders together with impressive literary craftsmanship.
 The recurring character in most of these books is motherhood, which anchors memoirs, short stories, and novels alike.